 Additionally, I am a board-certified clinical hypnotherapist and also hold credentials in transcendental meditation.
 Finally, I licensed in the state of Illinois as a mental health counselor.

 With all of that said …

-I don’t pretend to be a dream interpretation guru.
+I’m not trying to put myself out there as a dream interpretation guru.
 But here’s the thing – anyone who tries to tell you they are an “expert” in dream analysis isn’t being straight with you.

 That’s because dreams are entirely subjective in nature.
 Much depends on the interpreter’s theoretical orientation; a $10.00 term used to describe what type of psychology the professional subscribes to.

 Speaking for myself, I identify as a cognitive behavior therapist (CBT) and pull upon integrative approaches from CBT’s third wave.

 Most of what we know about dreams comes to us from the famous psychiatrist, Carl Jung.
 He is largely credited with conceptualizing the active imagination (Chodorow, 1997).
 Think of this as the mind’s portal to the unconscious and other spiritual dimensions.

 That said, it’s time to move on to the real reason you came to this page – to understand what chasing dreams mean.